Ordisoftware/Hebrew-Calendar/README.md

 - Add show usage statistics from about box.
 - Add check update from about box.
 - Add export to TXT support for all boards.
-- Add Ctrl + Home/End/Left/Right shortchut to navigate between months having celebrations.
+- Add Ctrl + Home/End/Left/Right shortcut to navigate between months having celebrations.
 - Add command-line options (see FAQ).
 - Improve text report and monthly view to show long-week celebration intermediate days.
 - Improve navigation form to show parashah long-week celebration intermediate days.
-- Improve search event, lunar month and gregorian month windows.
+- Improve search event, lunar month and Gregorian month windows.
-- Improve celebrations and new moons boards to allow the use of english columns title and exports.
+- Improve celebrations and new moons boards to allow the use of English columns title and exports.
 - Improve celebrations board export file name to indicate moon or sun omer and set or rise.
 - Improve Tray Icon mouse move management.
 - Improve reminder box.